 To help you, ConsumerLab.com purchased, tested, reviewed, and compared digestive enzyme supplements.
 We found that some labels are inaccurate.
 We also found that many products contain what they claim, but some are better for digesting fats, others for proteins, and others for carbohydrates or other parts of your food.

 You must be a member to get the full test results and quality ratings for digestive enzyme supplements and ConsumerLab's recommendations.
-In this comprehensive report, you'll discover:
+In this comprehensive review, you'll discover: